Planned Giving at Gow

 Donate your IRA

-If you are age 70½ and have to take a Required Minimum Distribution from your IRA distribution, you can donate that to Gow.
-This will reduce your adjusted gross income and tax burden.
+If you are age 70½ and have to take a Required Minimum Distribution from your IRA, you can donate that to Gow.
+By making the gift directly to Gow, this will reduce your adjusted gross income and tax burden.

 Make Gow a Beneficiary of Your Retirement Plan